MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-use-dispatcher.md

 ### Convert the exported content to LU format

-1. Convert your bot content into .lu format using [our ContentConverter utility](https://go.microsoft.com/fwlink/?linkid=2097857&clcid=0x409).
+1. Convert your bot content into .lu format using [our ContentConverter utility](https://go.microsoft.com/fwlink/?linkid=2097857).

    > [!NOTE]
-   > You'll need to download, extract and need dotnet core runtime to compile and run this utility.
+   > You'll need to download, extract, and have dotnet core runtime to compile and run this utility.

 2. Use the following command to compile and run this code sample.